-where $\mathcal{K}_l$ is the set including the indices of the users served by AP $l$.
-Let $f_k$ be the total computational resources assigned to user $k$, given by $f_k = f^{\mathsf{CPU}}_k + \sum_{l \in \mathcal{M}_k} f^{\mathsf{AP}}_{l,k}$, with $\mathcal{M}_k$ being the set including the indices of the APs serving user $k$.
-Then, $w_k/f_k$ represents the computational time needed to execute $w_k$ cycles at the APs and the CPU (\textit{computational latency}).
-While, the amount $b_k/R_k$ is the time needed to transmit $b_k$ bits to the APs (\textit{transmission latency}), over the wireless channel supporting a rate $R_k \!=\!
-B \times \mathsf{SE}_k$, with $B$ being the transmission bandwidth and $\mathsf{SE}_k$ being the instantaneous SE, i.e., the value attained by~\eqref{eq:SE} with no expectation.
-Lastly, an additional latency contribution (\textit{fronthaul latency}) is due to the forwarding of the $b_k$ bits from all the APs in the set $\mathcal{M}_k$ to the CPU, over the fronthaul network, which, assuming synchronous transmission across the APs, amounts to $2 b_k M \xi/C_\mathsf{FH}$, where $\xi$ denotes the number of bits used to quantize both real and imaginary parts of the uplink data signal $\by$, and $C_\mathsf{FH}$ is the fronthaul capacity of the link between any AP and the CPU, expressed in bit/s.
+While, the amount $b_k/R_k$ is the time needed to transmit $b_k$ bits to the APs (\textit{transmission latency}) over the wireless channel supporting a rate $R_k \!=\!
+B \times \text{SE}_k$, with $B$ being the transmission bandwidth and $\text{SE}_k$ being the instantaneous SE, i.e., the value attained by~\eqref{eq:SE} with no expectation.
+Lastly, an additional latency contribution (\textit{fronthaul latency}) is due to the forwarding of the $b_k$ bits from all the APs in the set $\mathcal{M}_k$ to the CPU over the fronthaul network, which, assuming synchronous transmission across the APs, amounts to $2 b_k M \xi/C_\mathsf{FH}$, where $\xi$ denotes the number of bits used to quantize both real and imaginary parts of the uplink data signal $\by$, and $C_\mathsf{FH}$ is the fronthaul capacity of the link between any AP and the CPU, expressed in bit/s.
 Hence, the computational offloading must fulfill the following latency constraint~\cite{Pradhan2020}